Mayor: Teacher shot by 6-year-old 'red flag for the country'

 RICHMOND, Va.
 (AP) — A Virginia teacher who was critically injured when she was was shot by a 6-year-old student in Newport News is showing signs of improvement as authorities struggle to understand how a child so young could be involved in a school shooting, the city's mayor said Saturday.

-The boy shot and wounded the teacher in a first-grade classroom on Friday at Richneck Elementary School, according to authorities.
-Police Chief Steve Drew said the shooting was not accidental and was part of an altercation but didn’t elaborate further.
+The boy shot and wounded the teacher with a handgun in a first-grade classroom on Friday at Richneck Elementary School, according to authorities.
+Drew said the shooting was not accidental and was part of an altercation.
 No students were injured.

+Police on Saturday declined to describe what led to the altercation or any other details about what happened in the classroom, citing the ongoing investigation.

-Jones declined to release additional details Saturday about what led to the altercation, citing the ongoing police investigation.
-He also would not comment on how the boy got access to the gun or who owns the weapon.
+Jones also declined to reveal details of the shooting, or say how the boy got access to the gun or who owns the weapon.

 “This is a red flag for the country," Jones said.